 Even though there is a significant need for specific types of IT professionals, getting hired primarily depends on whether or not you meet the needs or requirements of companies.
 Here are some ways to begin making the most of your professional opportunities:

-- Keep learning: Take relevant courses, certifications, or workshops to keep current and learn in-demand skills.
-Yellow Tail Tech’s Linux for Jobs and Cloud For Jobs 2.0 programs helps you become job-ready.
+• Keep learning: Take relevant courses, certifications, or workshops to keep current and learn in-demand skills.
+Yellow Tail Tech’s Lnx For Jobs and Cloud For Jobs 2.0 programs help you become job-ready.

 More importantly, persistence and resilience go a long way in the IT industry.
 Embrace challenges, learn from failures, and commit to long-term goals.